marcinwojtasiak/MSiD-Project/README.md

 # MSiD-Project
 Classification algorithm for images from Fashion-MNIST dataset.
 ### Introduction
 Fashion-MNIST is a data set of 28x28 greyscale images of clothing pieces from 10 categories.
-It contains 60,000 training examples and 10,000 test examples.I am sharing my result on this data set using a KNN algorithm as well as a CNN.
+It contains 60,000 training examples and 10,000 test examples.
+I am sharing my result achieved using a KNN algorithm as well as a CNN.

 ## KNN
 ### Methods
 I calculated the distance between examples as euclidean distance.